emomicrowave/ld-37/README.md

 # Speed dating simulator

-## Robot vegan nazis, preppie BDSM guru gym rats, we have them all
+## Preppie BDSM guru gym rats, robot hippie rednecks, we have them all